Loyness/EnhancedDynamics/README.md

 ### Base FOV
 There are 4 FOV levels (30(0), 60(1), 90(2) and 120(3))

-## Compatibility
+## Reqirements

-- Requires Baldi's Basics Plus
+- Baldi's Basics Plus
-- Requires BepInEx
+- BepInEx
-- Requires MTM101BaldAPI
+- MTM101BaldAPI

-## Technical Details

-- Version: 27.10
-- Author: imloyness
-- License: MIT

 ## Bug Reports and Feedback